GeekLaunch/geeklaunch.github.io/content/blog/rust-quickstart-for-javascript-programmers.md

 Uncaught SyntaxError: redeclaration of let my_tuple
 ```

-In Rust, however, this syntax is allowed.
+In Rust, however, this is allowed.
 It simply defines another (new, discrete) identifier that just happens to _shadow_ (override the name of) another identifier.

 This can be useful when you wish to change the type or mutability of an identifier.